ignaciogatti/art-deep-learning/README.md

 This git contains a serie of Neural Network dedicated to arts task, such as style classification and image generation.

+## Dataset

+The data for the algorithm was recolected using a crawler.

+### Crawler

+The crawler take as input a url for a Wikiart query result (in this case a style result: Impressionism, Barroc, etc).
+Then download all the image result and the metadata associated to them.
+The crawler was developed using Selenium and Scrapy.
+Selenium was used to deal with the page's dinamic content and Scrapy to crawl only the meaningful content.

 ### Link to datasets used in the notebooks:

 - https://drive.google.com/file/d/1XJUX7dvY63WkouPPOtXObqPWwzbtC-k0/view?usp=sharing